junranshi/moonboard_website/README.md

 More information about this project can be found at https://github.com/junranshi/capstone_moonboard.

+To view the website, go to https://junranshi.github.io/moonboard_website/.
 To run the website locally execute `python -m SimpleHTTPServer` (Python2) or `python3 -m http.server` (Python3).
 Website will be hosted on http://localhost:8000.